MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 13 : Hello, 2020!

+It was a hard week.
+One of my main goals for 2020, especially the first 6 months is to do everything on time and try not to procrastinate as best as I can.
+I didn't finish everything I wanted to do last week, but at least I have an overview about what needs to be done.
+I don't want time to slip away.
+C# is amazing and our instructor is super amazing <3.

 # Week 12 : Thank you, 2019!

 Time flies.
 Three months have passed.
 Six months are left.
 I'm totally whole-heartedly grateful for joining ITI.
 I'm grateful for 2019.